aiekick/ImGuiFileDialog/README.md

 this filedialog was created principally for have custom pane with widgets according to file extention. it was not possible with native filedialog

-## Struture of this repo
+## Structure of this repo

 The lib is in [Lib_Only branch](https://github.com/aiekick/ImGuiFileDialog/tree/Lib_Only)
-A demo app can be found the [master branch](https://github.com/aiekick/ImGuiFileDialog/blob/master)
+A demo app can be found the [master branch](https://github.com/aiekick/ImGuiFileDialog/tree/master)

 ## Features